twilson63/fleet/doc/hub.markdown

 ## DESCRIPTION

-This command will create and update a file called `fleet.json` in your git project root so that you don't need to type `--hub` and `--secret` all the time.
+This command creates a git server to accept git pushes and a command server to accept drone connections.

 ## OPTIONS